 DNA testing is rarely unsuccessful.
 A man who does not match the child’s paternal DNA type can be excluded with 100% certainty.
 If the man is not excluded, then with DNA testing, the probability of him being the father can be determined between 97 and 99%.
 However, if you are worried about accuracy, then the most reliable paternity test method is testing for DNA either during pregnancy or after delivery of the baby.

-If the above is relevant to you or you are looking to request a DNA test, you should seek our urgent advices to resolve the matter.
+If the above is relevant to you or you are looking to request a DNA test, you should seek our urgent advice to resolve the matter.